DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Conclusion

 \section{Conclusion}

-In this work, we propose a dual-attention residual network that can realize the automatic and accurate diagnosis of COVID-19 using CT images.
-In our method, we develop a depth-wise attention module to refine the hidden depth-level features by adaptively assigning weights during training.
-This module can improve the performance and interpretability of 3D ResNet, while only slightly increasing the computational complexity.
-We evaluate our method on the largest public CT dataset (to the best of our knowledge).
-The experimental results show that the proposed method outperforms the baseline method and some existing methods.
-In future work, we will use more data to test the generalization ability of our method.
-Moreover, we are interested in extending the proposed approach to other clinical diagnostic problems, such as predicting pneumonia subtypes.
+In this work, we proposed a dual-attention residual network that can realize the automatic and accurate diagnosis of COVID-19 using 3D chest CT images.
+In our method, we constructed the dual-attention module by combining CA and DA modules to refine the hidden features by adaptively assigning weights during training.
+This module can effectively improve the classification performance and interpretability of 3D ResNet, while only slightly increasing the computational complexity.
+We evaluated our method on a large public CT dataset, achieving state-of-the-art results.
+To further understand the decision of the proposed method, we showed the visual evidence to reveal the discriminative regions used in the model for diagnosis.
+In future work, we will further investigate the generalization capability of the proposed method.
+Besides, more work is still devoted to analyzing the relationship between these discriminative regions and the image findings.